garym/pycodegolf/README.md

 pycodegolf
 ==========

-A relaxed code golf evaluator for python code
+A relaxed code golf evaluator for python code.
+Currently both whitespace and whole comment lines are stripped from the count so you can be happy to keep some degree of legibility.

 Either put the pygolf.py file in your path or run from this location: